Welcome to St. James's Park

 As St. James’s Park has so much wonderful green space and wildlife to enjoy, we’ve located four refreshment kiosks at the most popular spots – Marlborough Gate, Horse Shoe Bend, Artillery Memorial and the playground.
 The kiosks’ curved wooden sides are easy to spot.

-Check out the park information boards or the park map here for the most convenient café for your visit.
+Check out the park information boards or the park map for the most convenient café or kiosk when you’re planning your visit.

 The park is a great place for a picnic!
 A selection of freshly cut sandwiches, artisan baguettes and drinks are available in our cafés and kiosks.

 Feel free to bring your own food and drink to enjoy in the park but barbecues and any sort of fire lighting is absolutely forbidden.